ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/bento_guide.md

 # AMP caches and validation

 Using Bento components during the limited developer preview makes your web page an invalid AMP page.
-Therefore, your doc and any Bento components are not added to any AMP caches.
+Therefore, your doc and any Bento components are not served by any AMP caches.